Standards assure safe and effective care that is based on current evidence. Standards define good practice and set out expectations for practice.

 Did the final decision feel right?

-In particular, reflect on your intuition/instincts - do these influence your clinical judgement?
+Reflect on your intuition/instincts - do these influence your clinical judgement?

 Raising concerns

-The RCN has developed a guide to make it easier for you to assess whether a situation you’ve witnessed or experienced should be raised as a concern, and to support you through the process of reporting it.
+We have developed a guide to make it easier for you to assess whether a situation you’ve witnessed or experienced should be raised as a concern, and to support you through the process of reporting it.

 Take me there